 If your founder has never sold, there’s no senior IC to learn from, and the CRO hasn’t been hired yet, you’re translating a motion no one wrote down — alone.
 The Hub gives you a coach who’s been in the seat, plus a monthly group of other Founding AEs working through the same problems somewhere else.
 It’s the room you wish existed at every Founding AE company.

 One Zoom a month with other Founding AEs.
-Working sessions on what’s actually happening in the seat — deals that are stuck, founder behavior to navigate, what’s landing in outbound right now, post-mortems on the ones that got away.
+Working sessions on what’s actually happening in the seat — how we’re leveraging Claude and other tech to move ahead, founder behavior to navigate, what’s landing in outbound right now.
 Free.
 Fit is assessed in the 15-minute conversation.
 Not everyone is right for the room.

 Comp varies by stage, motion, and how much risk you're absorbing.
 A Founding AE at a seed company with no proven motion should expect more equity and accelerators than someone joining at Series A with a working playbook.
 Before evaluating any single offer in isolation, get context on what the rest of the market looks like right now — which founders are worth pursuing and what comp ranges are reasonable for your specific situation.
 That's what the 15-minute conversation is for.